 - a long-term investment that is sufficient and restricted for the payment of the debt, or

-- intent and a financing arrangement that replaces the debt with new long-term debt or with capital stock.
+- intent and a noncancelable arrangement that assures that the long-term debt will be replaced with new long-term debt or with capital stock.